doktorbro/jekyll-noita/_posts/2014-01-04-i-hate-winter.md

 Working from a coffee shop with two others.
 View my two latest photos on Flickr.
 Another sexy layout up for Foundation.
 This one recreates the side menu used on the site.
 Go forth and download.
 Not at all.
 Sorry dude.
 Great place!
 I go there often.

 Very often I find myself needing a font weight in between the available font weights.
 I’m a very particular man.
-I’m surprised you didn’t tweet: "I’m Grove, you may have heard about my combo handler".
+I’m surprised you didn’t tweet: “I’m Grove, you may have heard about my combo handler”.
 That was the best line from conference.

 ## Christmasy color scheme